-Flatholm Lighthouse stands on the small, circular island of Flatholm, around half a mile in diameter.
+Flatholm Lighthouse stands on the small circular island of Flatholm, around half a mile in diameter.
 Around three miles off the south Wales coast, it is right in the centre of the busy shipping lanes where the River Severn meets the Bristol Channel.
 The tidal range here is 49 feet; the second largest in the world.

 In April 1735 William Crispe of Bristol obtained a 99-year lease from John Stuart, Earl of Bute.
-Crispe wanted to build a lighthouse at his own expense and again approached Trinity House, but again they rejected his plan.
+Crispe wanted to build a lighthouse at his own expense and again approached Trinity House, but they rejected his plan.

-The lighthouse was first lit on 1st December 1737.
+Flatholm lighthouse was first lit on 1st December 1737.
 Located on the highest part of the island the tower used a coal-fired brazier.
 It proved very costly, consuming around 25 tons of coal a month.

 On 22nd December 1790, a ferocious gale blew across England’s west coast, causing much destruction in its wake.
 On the morning of 23rd December, the lighthouse was struck by lightning and seriously damaged.

-Trinity House drew up new plans and the tower was increased from 69 feet to 89 feet.
+Trinity House drew up new plans and the tower was increased in height from 69 feet to 89 feet.
 A larger lantern was added, and a new oil lamp replaced the previous coal fire, displaying a fixed white light on 7th September 1820.

 In July 1822 a new Act empowered Trinity House to purchase the leases of any remaining coast lights.
 Trinity House calculated the value of the remaining 12-year lease to be £15,838.10.
 Trinity House paid this sum to William Dickenson and his executors and took formal possession on 21st March 1823.